telerik/xaml-docs/controls/raddatapager/features/current-page.md

 # Current Page

-##

->tipIf you are new to the __RadDataPager__ control, you can consider reading the [Getting Started]({%slug raddatapager-getting-started%}) topic before continuing.
+>If you are new to the __RadDataPager__ control, you can consider reading the [Getting Started]({%slug raddatapager-getting-started%}) topic before continuing.

-The __RadDataPager__ manages the current page internally depending on the user actions, but you are also able to modify it from the outside.
+ __RadDataPager__ manages the current page internally depending on the user actions, but you are also able to modify it from the outside.
 For this purpose the __RadDataPager__ exposes the __PageIndex__ property.
 It contains the index of the currently selected page.

 >The __PageIndex__ has a start value of 0, which means that the first page has index equal to 0, the second - to 1, the third - to 2, etc.